stdword/logseq13-shorten-my-links/README.md

 </div>

-# IT DOESN'T WORK RIGHT NOW (in Marketplace): use the [manual way](https://github.com/stdword/logseq13-shorten-my-links/edit/main/README.md#manual-way-in-case-of-any-troubles-with-recommended-way) or way for a fix
+# IT DOESN'T WORK RIGHT NOW (in Marketplace): use the [manual way](https://github.com/stdword/logseq13-shorten-my-links#manual-way-in-case-of-any-troubles-with-recommended-way) or wait for a fix

 This is the plugin for [Logseq](https://logseq.com) and it shorts your links :)